Emotional Intelligence

 Key Takeaways

-• Emotional intelligence involves understanding and managing emotions in a way that is effective.
+• Emotional intelligence is the art of understanding and managing emotions effectively.

-• It includes self-awareness, self-management, social awareness, and relationship management.
+• It comprises self-awareness, self-management, social awareness, and managing relationships.

-• Emotional intelligence is vital for making decisions, relationships, communication and leadership.
+• The ability to be emotionally intelligent is essential for making decisions, relationships, communication, and leadership.

 Additional Information